iavofficial/IAV_Distortion/doc/UtilityScripts/README.md

 3. Downloads further required external resources (such as JavaScript libraries).
 4. Creates a Desktop Item, from which IAV-Distortion can be initiated.
 5. Makes the remaining utility scripts executable.
+6. Checks for configured autostarts of other installations of IAV-Distortion and gives a warning if some were found.
-6. Optionally configures the program's auto-start feature (using a cron job).
+7. Optionally configures the program's auto-start feature (using a cron job).

 ### update.sh
 [!IMPORTANT]